FGMEMBERS/Boeing314/ReadmeBoeing314A-jbsim.txt

 Customizing
 ===========
-If your preferences.xml doesn't have 6 views, update Boeing314-views.xml and Boeing314-keyboard.xml.
+If your preferences.xml doesn't have 6 views, update Nasal/Boeing314-views.xml and Nasal/Boeing314-keyboard.xml.

-When the airport ID is in Boeing314-route.xml, the seaplane is moved to its moorage, keeping the tower view.
+When the airport ID is in Nasal/Boeing314-route.xml, the seaplane is moved to its moorage, keeping the tower view.
 To disable, set /sim/presets/moorage to false.

 Sounds
 ------
-See Boeing314-b17-sound.xml to install B17 sounds (recommended).
+See Sounds/Boeing314-b17-sound.xml to install B17 sounds (recommended).

 Fuel load
 ---------
 Default is maximum landing weight, 80000 lb.
 For maximum takeoff weight, 85000 lb, set /sim/presets/fuel to 1.
-For other configurations, see Boeing314A-fuel.xml.
+For other configurations, see Nasal/Boeing314A-fuel.xml.

 Keyboard
 ========
 - to hold the current heading or pitch, toggle the switch of Sperry autopilot.
 - "e / E" : increases / decreases propeller pitch.
-- "q"     : resets speed up to 1.
+- "q"     : quit speed up.

 Views
 -----
 - "ctrl-E" : "E"ngineer view.
-- "ctrl-J" : Copilot view..
+- "ctrl-J" : Copilot view.
+- "ctrl-K" : Star view.
 - "ctrl-O" : radi"O" view.

 Unchanged behaviour